 Annually since 2002, we have also produced the Sprouts New Play Festival for Kids, commissioning four playwrights each year to develop new, short, culturally diverse TYA scripts that can grow into full-length productions for Concrete.
 The full-length scripts that have come out of Sprouts since 2002 have included Carnival Magic by Pat Darbasie, A Promise To The Sun by Tololwa Mollel, Nami Namersson, The Viking Who Liked To Name Things, book and lyrics by Trevor Anderson, music by Bryce Kulak, Apples and Oranges by Chris Bullough, The Early Bloomer by Jana O’Connor and Paper Song by Jared Matsunaga-Turnbull.

 We also have a very active new play development program.
-Current scripts we have in development include Songs My Mother Never Sung Me by Dave Clarke and a new participatory play on anti-bullying by Mieko Ouchi and Caroline Howarth.
+Current scripts we have in development include Songs My Mother Never Sung Me by Dave Clarke, a new participatory play on anti-bullying by Mieko Ouchi and Caroline Howarth, and The Antyssey by Joel Crichton and Richard Lee.

 We also have a growing national touring schedule.
 Our productions of Paper Song, Routes, Lig & Bittle, The Incredible Adventures of Mary Jane Mosquito, The Shape Of A Girl, Offensive Fouls, Smokescreen and Are We There Yet? have been presented at theatres across the country from Dartmouth, Nova Scotia to Saskatoon.
-This season Paper Song will be travelling to the Persephone Theatre in Saskatoon.
+In the 2013-2014 season Apples and Oranges will be travelling to the Persephone Theatre in Saskatoon.

 Concrete Theatre is a not-for-profit society and a registered charity (no. 89738 7478 RR0001), and operates as a member of PACT (Professional Association of Canadian Theatres) hiring artists under the Canadian Theatre Agreement (CTA).
 The organization operates with a Board of Directors drawn from the community, two Artistic Co-Directors, a General Manager and a Booking Coordinator.
 Concrete Theatre employs professional artists on a contract basis.